 The EDC works with third-party lenders to provide SBA-approved 504 loans.
 As an SBA-approved Certified Development Company, all the EDC’s 504 loans are 100% guaranteed by the SBA and can be used for the acquisition of land or buildings, new construction, renovations, or to purchase machinery and equipment.

 A typical 504 loan has three sources of funding, with the 504 loan making up 40% of the total project cost while outside lenders provide 50% and the borrower provides 10% as an equity injection.
 Once you’ve spoken with the EDCL to discuss your project, we can help you find outside lenders who would be happy to work with you to secure outside funding.
 The 504 loan itself has a low fixed interest rate for 10 or 20 years.

 The 504 loans are designed for small businesses with a net worth of less than $15 million, and an average income for the last two years of less than $5 million, making them a perfect fit for startup businesses and small companies looking to expand their operations.

 To qualify for a 504 loan, applicants must be a for-profit company doing business (or propose to) in the United States.
 View additional eligibility requirements

 Kansas City Power and Light (KCP&L) offers a variety of energy-efficiency rebates and programs to align with what Martin City businesses need.
-You an even receive incentives when you reduce your business energy usage on peak days!
+You can even receive incentives when you reduce your business energy usage on peak days!
 Visit KCPL to learn more

-Spire offers rebates on everything from HVAC, water heaters, and boiler systems to tune-ups, steam traps, and the latest food service equipment.
+Spire offers rebates on everything from HVAC, water heaters, and boiler systems to tune-ups, steam traps, and the latest foodservice equipment.
 Whether you own a family restaurant, operate a large factory or anything in between, Spire’s small and large commercial and industrial teams will help you take advantage of natural gas savings and opportunities.
 Visit Spire to learn more

 New Market Tax Credits